A All-Purpose Overview of Opus Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Opus Video Editor workflows is damaged project files due to:
+An easily frequent mistake in Opus Video Editor workflows is accidental overwrites due to:

 - Lack of Backups: Always keep multiple copies or redundant backups.